prattmic/lights/README.md

 different numbers of sequential ones in order to generate the duty cycles that the WS2811 expects for a 'one' vs 'zero' bit.

+This project is intended to run on the STM32F4(07) Discovery board.
+The SPI output is on PA7.

 ## Clock System Setup

 8MHz Xtal \-\-> Div/8 \-\-> PLL x 408 \-\-> Div/4 \-\-> SYSCLK \-\-> PPRE1/2